usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 By copying this information, you are taking a snapshot of the entire database.

 LDAP (OpenDJ) has its own tool for doing backup, called ``backup``.
 To ensure data consistency across the entire platform, we recommend you backup all the databases at the same time.
-Here is an example of how to back up the MariaDB (holding IDM and UForge information) and LDAP databases.
-Note, we are also stopping the web service instances, this ensures we do not generate connection error messages in the logs:
+Here is an example of how to back up the MariaDB (containing IDM and UForge information) and LDAP databases.
+Note, we are also stopping the web service instances; this ensures we do not generate connection error messages in the logs:

 .. code-block:: shell